NixOS/nix.dev/source/tutorials/first-steps/nix-language.md

 (derivations)=
 ## Derivations

-A build task in Nix is called a *derivation*.

 Derivations are at the core of both Nix and the Nix language:
 - The Nix language is used to describe derivations.